arangodb/docs/3.6/transactions-limitations.md

 ### Atomicity

-A transaction on *one DBServer* is either committed completely or not at all.
+A transaction on *one DB-Server* is either committed completely or not at all.

 ArangoDB transactions do currently not require any form of global consensus.
 This makes them relatively fast, but also vulnerable to unexpected server outages.

-Should a transaction involve [Leader Shards](architecture-deployment-modes-cluster-architecture.html#dbservers) on *multiple DBServers*, the atomicity of the distributed transaction *during the commit operation* can not be guaranteed.
-Should one of the involve DBServers fails during the commit the transaction is not rolled-back globally, sub-transactions may have been committed on some DBServers, but not on others.
+Should a transaction involve [Leader Shards](architecture-deployment-modes-cluster-architecture.html#dbservers) on *multiple DB-Servers*, the atomicity of the distributed transaction *during the commit operation* can not be guaranteed.
+Should one of the involve DB-Servers fails during the commit the transaction is not rolled-back globally, sub-transactions may have been committed on some DB-Servers, but not on others.
 Should this case occur the client application will see an error.

 An improved failure handling issue might be introduced in future versions.